Taxation in Castle Pines

 The most important thing to know about taxes is that ANY new or tax increase CANNOT be implemented without a public vote.
 Colorado’s Taxpayer Bill of Rights requires a vote of the people for any new tax or any increase of an existing tax.

 Below is a breakdown of the property taxing entities in Castle Pines using a $550,000 home and $1,000,000 commercial property as examples.
+The following example is for a property owner that lives within the original boundary of the Castle Pines North Metropolitan District.

 In Colorado, we have a unique way of taxing commercial and residential properties.
 In 1982, voters approved a state constitutional amendment (Gallagher Amendment) which impacts how much homeowners and commercial property owners pay in property tax.
 As a result, residential properties are currently assessed at a rate of 7.15% while commercial properties are assessed at a rate of 29%, almost 4 times as much!